abhishek2283java/jersey-grizzly-restapi/README.md

 Test Methods:

-Tech Note:
+Tech Note: the input date has to be in format yyyy-mm-dd

-Status: To do/Done
+Status: Done
 Requirement Finished On:
 **************************************
-REQ-2022-11-15-005: Brief requirement one-liner
+REQ-2022-11-21-009: Return the location of the created resource/entity when a customer is registered

-Requirement Added on: YYYY-MM-DD
+Requirement Added on: 2022-11-21

-Business Requirement: Detailed Requirement
+Business Requirement: Returning the location of created resource using uriInfo

 Implementation Method Name: